IT security and compliance are crucial for your enterprise: What is IT security?

 Traceability helps you track configuration items in the development cycle.
 It is especially important in the security control framework as it ensures the writing of secure code in software development, helps code maintainability and reduces bugs.

 Security is a combination of engineering and compliance.
 Organizations should form a fellowship between the development engineers, operations teams, and compliance teams to ensure everyone in the organization understands the company’s security posture and follows the same standards.

 Writing clean and secure code makes your product resistant to vulnerabilities.
 It’s of utmost importance that your engineers are skilled enough to do it—even if it means investing time, energy, and resources.
 Coming up with coding standards and strictly following them is a valuable asset, as they help engineers write clean code.

-Another option for your business is to benefit from outsourcing the IT infrastructure management to an IT service provider wherever you are on your journey towards digital transformation.
+Another option for your business is to benefit from outsourcing IT infrastructure management to an IT service provider wherever you are on your journey toward digital transformation.
 It can help you leverage the expertise of IT specialists, rationalize your IT processes, and suggest cost-effective security solutions for your enterprise.

 Outsource IT-related processes and systems

 Enterprises that use DevSecOps tools and practices build a solid backbone for the movement toward digital transformation.
 Integrating security into the software delivery lifecycle, being a natural and necessary evolution, contributes to modernizing applications as the need for automation widens across business and IT operations.